CheeseMuncher/Homework/Readme.md

 - Add or change any of the classes/code-base as you find appropriate
 - Make your solution extensible and follow SOLID principles

-When we evaulate the solution we are looking for the following points (as per regular PR):
+When we evaluate the solution we are looking for the following points (as per regular PR):

 - Good understanding of SOLID Principles
 - Good understanding of DI
 - Unit Testing
 - Good data structure choices
 - Appropriate refactoring of base implementation
 - Easy to follow and readable solution